Service Dogs by N.A.B.S.

 Santa delivered Ellie Mae to Michael, a boy with Asperger Syndrome (a high functioning autism) who suffers seizures and other problems on December 23, 2011.

-· It is not polite to call to the dog,
+· It is not polite to call to the dog or try to get it excited.

-· It is not polite to talk baby talk to a working dog.
+· It is not polite to talk baby talk to a service dog.
+It is a working dog.

-· It is not polite to try to pet a service dog.
+· It is not polite to try to touch or pet a service dog without consent from the owner.

-· It is not polite to do anything to bring the dog’s attention to you.
+· It is not polite to do anything to bring the dog’s attention to you or away from its job.

 The dog has a job to do and any of those things are a distraction to the dog whose attention should be focused on its partner.
 Please help educate others so they are not guilty of breaking the rules.
-You may tell the dog’s partner how beautiful their dog is or ask questions to the human about the dog, but the best thing is to smile and politely pretend to not see the dog, as far as the dog is concerned.
+It's okay to tell the dog’s partner how beautiful their dog is, or ask questions to the human about the dog, but the best thing is to smile and politely pretend to not see the dog, as far as the dog is concerned.
 Yes, it is hard to do, but you will be doing the right thing.
-Doing the right thing always seems hard, but it is always rewarding in the end.